yogeshpv/python-intro/notes/notes.md

 ### Generator comprehensions

-You can make it a generator instead of a list if you're just going to be looping over the result anyways.
+You can make it a generator instead of a list if you're just going to be looping over the result.
 You do this by using round brackets instead of square ones:

 ```python
 L = ["zack desario", "giovanna thron", "ryan orban", "jonathan dinu"]